 If it turns out that you are “that guy,” don’t worry.
 Not all is lost.
 Once you realize that you’re making these mistakes, you’re one step closer to fixing them.
 I used to be that guy.
 Plenty of others used to be, too.
 We made it through, and if you put forth a bit of effort, so can you.

-But if you’d rather give up on Tinder instead, you should consider these other dating apps.
+But if you’d rather give up on Tinder instead, check out these alternative dating apps that aren’t Tinder.

 How have you fared on Tinder?
 Are you a hotshot or not?
 What kind of tips have helped you improve your Tinder success?
 Share with us in the comments below!